TylerPetri/Sorting-Visualizer/README.md

 ## Description

 Simple Sorting Visualizer.
-Generate a new array, click the sorting algorithm you wish to visualize!
+Generate a new array and select the sorting algorithm you wish to visualize!

 ## Deployed Application